jackmaden/philosophybreak/src/pages/articles/seneca-to-find-peace-stop-chasing-unfulfillable-desires/index.md

 If we dedicate our (only) lives to the accumulation of status and resources, we climb aboard a golden treadmill, frantically moving but not actually going anywhere.

-“The life of such people is always unfinished,” Seneca says, and:
+“The life of such people is always unfinished,” Seneca writes in a later letter (letter 23 from <a target="_blank" rel="noopener noreferrer sponsored" href="https://amzn.to/4iddK5y">Letters on Ethics</a>), and:

 >We cannot stand prepared for death if we are just beginning to live.
 We must instead make sure that we have already lived enough.
 And no one could think this about himself if he is forever involved in starting to live.
 You should not suppose that such people are few in number: almost everyone is like this.
 Indeed, they begin to live only when it is time to stop.
 If you think this strange, I will add something which will surprise you even more: some people leave off living before they have even begun…